Welcome to Cuba!

 Mosquito-borne viruses are common in most Latin American countries.
 Please cover exposed skin and use mosquito repellent.

-This amount is not the total cash you should expect to spend on your trip.
+This 400 USD is not the total cash you should expect to spend on your trip.
 Please consider your spending habits for additional expenses such as snacks, souvenirs, and optional activities.

 For an up-to-date exchange rate, download the XE Currency Exchange App.